Baifly/ALS-Pre/Pre.md

 > A:  (Letter of Recommendation) What qualities does John have for this position?
 >
 > B:  John has nice handwriting.     +> John is not qualified for the job
->
-> b.
-A:  Susan can be such a cow sometimes!
->
-> B:  Lovely weather, isn’t it?     +> B finds A’s comment inappropriate (for some reason or other)

-  Relation Implicatures  a.
+//Relation Implicatures  a.
 Pass the salt   +> Pass the salt now  b.
 A: Can you tell me the time?
 B: Well, the milkman has come    +> The time now is after the time the milkman arrived

   In this example, the utterance is in the imperative so it has no contrast between present and past tense.
 The speaker has made a request but has not signaled when he wishes the salt.
 On a literal level, the speaker is not observing the maxim of relation but the addressee assumes that on a deeper level he is.
 The addressee infers that the request is relates to the here and now.
 The implicature is therefore pass the salt now.
 In (16b), A asks the time.
 B’s reply is not literally relevant to the question.
 A assumes be is cooperating and being relevant.
 A infers that B is relating the time at which the milkman came to the current time.
 The implicature is thus that the time now is after the time the milkman arrived.
 [Please don’t assume this is the only implicature—there is nothing to prevent one utterance from resulting in several implicatures.]
 Lastly, manner implicatures have to do with the form of the utterance.
 The maxim of manner requires that an utterance be perspicuous.
 When the speaker does not observe this maxim, his utterance is obscure or ambiguous or disorderly and this is intended to convey an implicit meaning.

-### Maxim of Manner
+### Maxim of Manner(/blackboard("Manner"))
 The last maxim is not about the content, but about the way we communicate.
 As Paul Grice pointed out, the conversation should be perspicacious.
 More specifically, we should avoid obscurity of expression, avoid ambiguity, be brief, and be orderly.

 #### Explanation